albertfgu/diffwave-sashimi/README.md

 `python train.py model=wavenet_small train.batch_size_per_gpu=4 generate.n_samples=32`

-### Conditional
+## Vocoders
 The parent fork has a few pretrained LJSpeech vocoder models.
 Because of the WaveNet bug, we recommend not using these and simply training from scratch from the `master` branch; these vocoder models are small and faster to train than the unconditional SC09 models.
-Feel free to file an issue for help with configs
+Feel free to file an issue for help with configs.
 <!--
 - [channel=64 model](https://github.com/philsyn/DiffWave-Vocoder/tree/master/exp/ch64_T50_betaT0.05/logs/checkpoint)
 - [channel=64 samples](https://github.com/philsyn/DiffWave-Vocoder/tree/master/exp/ch64_T50_betaT0.05/speeches)